 Aeration, also called core cultivation or aerifying, is an important part of any lawn restoration program.
 It allows grass roots to deeply penetrate the soil, helps fertilizer and organic matter get to roots, allows oxygen to reach the roots, and makes it easier for water to soak into the soil.

 Aerate once, in the fall.
 Avoid aerating during dry summer months because you may damage an already stressed lawn.
 Also, avoid periods when weed seeds are prevalent, as that could cause weed infestation.

 There are several types of aerating tools.
-Manual aerators (shown to the right) allow you to do small areas a little at a time and to aerate corners and other tight areas that are difficult to reach with large equipment.
+Manual aerators (shown above) allow you to do small areas a little at a time and to aerate corners and other tight areas that are difficult to reach with large equipment.
 You supply the power for these tools by pushing the hollow cylinders or corers into the turf much as you would push in a spade.
 The tool cuts a plug, or core, that is extracted and deposited on the lawn.